 Patients with nongerminomatous brain metastases may respond to radiation therapy.
 In the German Maligne Keimzelltümoren (MAKEI) studies, radiation therapy and surgery for patients with brain metastases provided palliation and occasional long-term survival.[25,26][Level of evidence: 3iiiA]

 Treatment Options Under Clinical Evaluation for Recurrent Malignant GCTs in Children and Adolescents

 Treatment options under clinical evaluation for recurrent malignant GCTs in children and adolescents include the following:

 Information about ongoing clinical trials is available from the NCI website.

 Check the list of NCI-supported cancer clinical trials that are now accepting patients with recurrent childhood malignant germ cell tumor.
 The list of clinical trials can be further narrowed by location, drug, intervention, and other criteria.

 The PDQ cancer information summaries are reviewed regularly and updated as new information becomes available.
 This section describes the latest changes made to this summary as of the date above.

 Treatment of Malignant Extragonadal Extracranial GCTs in Children

-Treatment of Recurrent Childhood Malignant GCTs
+Treatment of Recurrent Malignant GCTs in Children

 This summary is written and maintained by the PDQ Pediatric Treatment Editorial Board, which is editorially independent of NCI.
 The summary reflects an independent review of the literature and does not represent a policy statement of NCI or NIH.
-More information about summary policies and the role of the PDQ Editorial Boards in maintaining the PDQ summaries can be found on the About This PDQ Summary and PDQ NCI's Comprehensive Cancer Database pages.
+More information about summary policies and the role of the PDQ Editorial Boards in maintaining the PDQ summaries can be found on the About This PDQ Summary and PDQ® - NCI's Comprehensive Cancer Database pages.